The Cadet Meal Ordeals

 For the 'away' games - especially the ones involving travel to the midwest - sometimes only half of the Corps would attend.

 But two important games saw all the cadets attend, including me.
 The Corps was bussed there.
-The Army-Notre Dame game, which was predicted to be one of the great ones, was played at the Polo Grounds in New York City.
+The Army-Notre Dame game, which was predicted to be one of the great ones, was played at the Polo Grounds in New York City in the fall of 1946.

 It was the greatest game I ever saw - as Davis and Blanchard led Army and Johnny Lujack through a titanic battle of unbeatens that ended in a 0-0 tie!